asyncapi/parser-js/README.md

 npm install
 ```

-This is a Monorepo containing following Repos:
+# This is a Monorepo containing following Repos:

 1. Parser-js

 Use this package to validate and parse AsyncAPI documents —either YAML or JSON— in your Node.js or browser application.

+2. multi-parser-js

+This tool allows to parse AsyncAPI documents and produce a desired interface based on a given Parser-API version

 #### Development